-We have audited the accompanying consolidated balance sheets of Northern Technologies International Corporation and Subsidiaries as of August 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive income, equity and cash flows for the years then ended.
-We also have audited Northern Technologies International Corporation's internal control over financial reporting as of August 31, 2014, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) (1992 framework).
-These consolidated financial statements are the responsibility of the Company's management.
+We have audited the accompanying consolidated balance sheets of Northern Technologies International Corporation and Subsidiaries as of August 31, 2015 and 2014, and the related consolidated statements of operations, comprehensive income (loss), equity and cash flows for the years ended August 31, 2015, 2014 and 2013.
+We also have audited Northern Technologies International Corporation and Subsidiaries' internal control over financial reporting as of August 31, 2015, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) (2013 framework).
+These consolidated financial statements are the responsibility of the company's management.
 Our responsibility is to express an opinion on these consolidated financial statements and an opinion on the company's internal control over financial reporting based on our audits.